ServerMonkey/vmh/README.md

   success will automatically add/update the host to the /etc/hosts file.
 * `env-deploy <ENVIRONMENT>` : Smart deploy multible domains in parallel or/and in series.
 Iterates through the file: `<PATH_IMMUTABLE>/<ENVIRONMENT>.csv` .
+  Will automatical import and start networks from XMLs, found in `<PATH_IMMUTABLE>/networks/<NETWORK>.xml` .
   See 'ENVIRONMENT FILE STRUCTURE'.
 Based on 'import-chain-start' and 'wait'.
 * `env-erase <ENVIRONMENT>` : Works in reverse to 'env-deploy'.
 Based on the action 'erase'.
 Requires the ENVIRONMENT file.
+* `env-erase-net <ENVIRONMENT>` : Erase all networks found in an environment CSV.
+Based on the action 'erase-net'.
+Requires the ENVIRONMENT file.
+* `env-erase-full` : Same as 'env-erase' and then 'env-erase-net' combined.
 * `env-wait <ENVIRONMENT>` : Based on the action 'wait'.
 Requires the ENVIRONMENT file.
 Can be used to quickly test/verify an already deployed environment.